 However, although they’re sleeping a lot, they aren’t sleeping for more than a few hours at a time – frequently waking to be fed and soothed.

-By the time they reach 3-4 months of age, infants still need around 13 hours of sleep.
+By the time they reach 3-4 months, infants still need around 13 hours of sleep.

-Most babies will require one or more night feedings until 6 or 7 months old, but 80% of babies are sleeping through the night by the time they turn nine months old.
+Most babies will require one or more night feedings until 6 or 7 months old, but 80% of babies sleep through the night by the time they turn nine months old.

 1. Keep the Temperature Comfy

-One of the most underestimated tips when it comes to developing healthy sleep habits for your newborn is the room temperature.
+One of the most underestimated tips when developing healthy sleep habits for your newborn is room temperature.

 Most parents worry about their babies being cold and bundle them in layers, which could lead to overheating (the #1 cause of SIDS).

-Keeping the room at a comfortable temperature has shown to improve the quality of sleep and provide better rest for infants.
+Keeping the room at a comfortable temperature has been shown to improve sleep quality and provide better rest for infants.

 At this temperature, your baby will be comfortable in their normal onesie or footie sleepwear and a swaddle or wearable sleeping bag.